What’s it like to travel and work at a day job, while developing your own business as an entrepreneur?

 How do you make a living working from anywhere?

-In addition to my own business, I also have a day job working as a cybersecurity consultant (which I’m planning to leave at the end of 2020) that allows me to work remotely.
+I run two monetized niche sites and also have a day job working as a cybersecurity consultant that allows me to work remotely.

 What do you wish you had known before you became a digital nomad?